PRIMUM NON NOCERE

 “Our hospitals are very safe,” says Dr. Rosenthal.
 “But we can always do more.”

 EACH YEAR, half-a-million injuries occur in the United States because of medication errors.
-To help prevent such mistakes, UCLA Health System and its four hospitals – Ronald Reagan UCLA Medical Center, Stewart and Lynda Resnick Neuropsychiatric Hospital at UCLA, Mattel Children’s Hospital UCLA and UCLA Medical Center, Santa Monica – recently rolled out its long-awaited bar-coded medication-administration system, Centricity Admin.
+To help prevent such mistakes, UCLA Health System and its four hospitals – Ronald Reagan UCLA Medical Center, Stewart and Lynda Resnick Neuropsychiatric Hospital at UCLA, Mattel Children’s Hospital UCLA and UCLA Health - Santa Monica Medical Center – recently rolled out its long-awaited bar-coded medication-administration system, Centricity Admin.
 Adding bar codes to the drugs given to patients could substantially reduce the number of medication errors, experts say, by applying an extra layer of oversight to every step in the delivery process.

 In a 2008 commentary about bar-coding systems in the Journal of the American Medical Association, University of Toronto physicians David W. Cescon, M.D., and Edward Etchells, M.D., compared the bar coding of medicines to the coding systems used by delivery companies.
 “Just as couriers are empowered with bar codes to track their packages for safe delivery,” Drs.
 Cescon and Etchells wrote, so, too, can nurses be empowered with bar codes to ensure the safe administration of medication to patients.”